What health and wellness programs are available to help me reduce my risk of chronic disease? See our Chronic Disease Management Programs.

 The health benefits of the TBRHSC Fresh Market include: access to new recipes that feature local food, education about new vegetables and fruits that are less common but very healthy, information on proper food storage and preparation, information about the health benefits of various vegetables and fruits and the chance to speak with our local farmers.
 There is a wide range of produce and products available throughout the harvest season, including: garlic scapes, kale, arugula, salad mixes, peas, beans, tomatoes, carrots, potatoes, zucchini, squash, pumpkins, eggs and more!

 Our favourite part of the Healthy Get-Together is learning about chronic disease prevention strategies and healthy living in a fun and engaging way.
-Examples of past sessions include how to grow your own food and build a garden, which in turn is teaching our participants about healthy eating through fresh, homegrown foods.
+For example, in the past we have done sessions on how to grow your own food or build a garden.
+Both of these skills will help you to eat healthy, locally grown foods.
 Other topics have ranged from time management and space organization, to creating and maintaining positive relationships, learning about healthy green foods, and showcasing our local conservation areas where you can go for a hike.

 Each Healthy Get-Together is 1 hour in length and features a guest speaker from our Hospital’s staff or a community expert.